paixaop/zwack/README.md

 You can see a lot of debug information if you run the simulator or your app with the DEBUG environment variable set to

   * csp  - Cycling Power and Cadence messages
   * rsc  - Running Speed and Cadence messages
+  * ftms - Fitness Machine Messages
   * ble  - Bluetooth low energy messages

 Example: